Restoring and sharing our workThe Digital Archaeology Foundations Archive

 Restoring temples, buildings and shrines

 The Digital Archaeology Foundation is digitally preserving buildings and artifacts to share with everyone.
 Using our imagery and 3D reconstruction people will be able to see and feel how buildings once were.
 We also collect color data enabling artists to help replicate tones and hues to replicate the original building or artifact.

 While Nepal’s 2015 earthquake enlightened us on the lack of restoration or documentation there is more threatening Nepal’s heritage than natural disasters.
 Fire, floods, pollution, environmental damage, age, theft and civil strife can all destroy or damage items of cultural value.

 With our preservation techniques people can view full 360 degree angles of a building or artifact.
 They can zoom in close and see precise details.
 Colors are clear enabling them to be replicated.
 3D models can even be printed to help architects and engineers to examine stress issues.

-Further, organizations like the Kathmandu Valley Preservation Trust, who have made great strides in the restoration of Nepal’s temples, can use this data to speed up their reconstruction efforts.
+Further, as an example, organizations like the Kathmandu Valley Preservation Trust, who have made great strides in the restoration of Nepal’s temples, could use this data to speed up their reconstruction efforts.
 Likewise the Department of Archaeology in Nepal or other organizations involved in restoration, rebuilding and preservation in Nepal can also use this data.

 This is a valuable asset when it comes to ensuring that those who’ve been tasked to repair or maintain Nepal’s heritage are doing so at the highest standards that these buildings deserve.